An introduction (start here)

 Many people outside France are a bit bewildered about what is a "Maccaferri" and/or a "Selmer" guitar.
 Since this confusion has existed for so long, the terms (in the English-speaking world, anyway) are probably permanently jumbled.
 Nonetheless, here are a few basic facts that may help clarify the situation.

-For starters, Maccaferri was never originally a brand name.
-In the twenties and thirties, Mario Maccaferri was a classical guitarist of considerable renown, a contemporary of Segovia back when classical guitarists were a bolder, rarer and rather less-defined breed than they are today.
-He had also studied lutherie and indeed became a master luthier.
-From his own musical experience and his formidable lutherie background in Italy, he synthesized a vision of a new guitar.
 His influence on twentieth century guitar can probably not be fully understood independently from that of his mentor in Italy, Luigi Mozzani.
 Suffice to say for now, Maccaferri only became a "brand name" after he emigrated to the US.
-In Europe before the War he was a guitarist and a luthier-visionary, and the designer of a particular guitar with noteworthy innovations, like his internal resonator, sealed tuning machines, and a metal-reinforced neck, among others.
+In Europe before the War he was a luthier-visionary, and the designer of a group of particular guitars with noteworthy innovations, such as his internal resonator, sealed tuning machines, and a metal-reinforced neck, among others.

 Second of all, we have the venerable firm of Selmer & Cie in Paris.
-Maccaferri and some friends in London convinced Selmer to stake him to a lutherie atelier which would produce guitars built to his specifications, to be sold through Selmer dealers.
+Maccaferri allies at the London Selmer dealership convinced Selmer to stake him to a lutherie atelier which would produce guitars built to his specifications, to be sold through Selmer dealers.
 One can only imagine the charisma and persuasiveness they must have employed to inspire, especially during the Depression, such a complete departure from Selmer's usual enterprise: wind instruments like clarinets and saxophones.

 The D-hole model was never made again.
 In fact, only the new modèle Jazz was produced at all, though a handful of old bodies and parts were combined and sent out in later years.
 By l939, Selmer had added Django's name to the headstock, though only a few rare guitars actually bear this inscription.